The North Midlands Rugby Football Union

 The North Midlands RFU is a Constituent Body (CB) of the Rugby Football Union.
 It’s delegated authority now covers the counties (or Domestic Unions) of Greater Birmingham, Worcestershire & Herefordshire and Shropshire.

-Prior to the establishment of Areas (North Midlands being allocated to Area 5 with Cheshire, Lancashire and Staffordshire) they were part of the Midlands Division comprising North Midlands, Warwickshire, East Midlands, Leicestershire, Staffordshire and NLD (Nottinghamshire, Lincolnshire & Derbyshire).
+Prior to the establishment of Areas in 2012 (North Midlands being allocated to Area 5 with Cheshire, Lancashire and Staffordshire) North Midlands was part of the historic Midlands Division which comprised North Midlands, Warwickshire, East Midlands, Leicestershire, Staffordshire and NLD (Nottinghamshire, Lincolnshire & Derbyshire).
+With the implementation of the 2020 RFU Rugby Development revision the 6 former ‘Areas’ have been amended to 4 ‘Regions’ (South West, South East, Midlands and North).
+Eastern Counties have been included in the Midlands Region.